DOI-USGS/Rescaling-Attributes-Template/README.md

 ## How to run the pipeline
 ### Package management with [renv](https://rstudio.github.io/renv)
 This project uses [renv](https://rstudio.github.io/renv) to manage packages used by the pipeline.
-Renv works behind the scenes to ensure that the same package versions used by pipeline are used across contributors.
+Renv works behind the scenes to ensure that the same package versions used by the pipeline are used across contributors.
 It installs specific versions of packages to a `renv/` folder within the project directory that it loads when `library()` is invoked, even if the packages are installed elsewhere (e.g., in the `.libPaths()` path).
 When opening the project, renv should, behind the scenes, initiate itself and prompt the user for any additional actions needed.
-If this is the first time using renv, it may take a little while as specific package versions are downloaded and installed.
+If this is the first time using renv on the project, it may take R a little while to set up as specific package versions are downloaded and installed.
 See [Collaboration in renv](https://rstudio.github.io/renv/articles/renv.html#collaboration) for more information.

 If this is your first time using renv, install it from CRAN.
 Then try loading the targets library.
 If you get an error message saying "there is no package called ‘targets’", run `renv::install("targets")` and follow the prompts.
 You may need to do the same thing for `tarchetypes`.
 Now, you are ready to run `tar_make()`.
 This will install a lot of packages and may take a while.

 ### Run the pipeline
 This project uses [targets](https://books.ropensci.org/targets/) to run the pipeline.
 We assume you have some basic familiarity with it and proficiency in R. If you need help setting up or working through errors, please, contact Ellie White (ewhite@usgs.gov).
 Follow these steps to run the pipeline with the example data, which the pipeline will fetch for you, and the example attributes, which it will pull from the `nhdplusTools` package: